 You need your free time to decompress and get re-energised for teaching.
 It can’t be taken up with all this planning and searching.

 The Colourful Keys Pixie Dust

-I’m really excited to share a new mega-resource in the next couple of days that could take away all of these frustrations with the wave of a magic wand.
+I’m really excited to share a resource that could take away all of these frustrations with the wave of a magic wand.
 It’s called Vibrant Music Teaching and it will change your teaching life.